Average Mile Run Time: Records & How To Improve Your Mile Pace

-First, consider how many miles you are currently running.
+Next, consider how many miles you are currently running.
 It may be in your best interest to add some mileage to your week.
 Also, you should be sure you are running consistently if you are looking to improve.
 A run here and there doesn’t add up to much change.
-However, consistently logging miles does add up quickly!
+However, consistently logging miles add up quickly!

-Speaking of power.
 Strength training is another great thing to do if you are hoping to get faster.
 In addition to strength, be sure you spend some time on focused core work.

 Lastly, nutrition is an important thing.
 Too often hope to build abs in the weight room when most of the work is done in the kitchen!